PEP 725 – Specifying external dependencies in pyproject.toml

 At the moment, information on external dependencies is only captured in installation documentation of individual packages.
 It is hard to maintain for package authors and tends to go out of date.
 It’s also hard for users and distro packagers to find it.
 Having a canonical place to record this dependency information will improve this situation.

 This PEP is not trying to specify how the external dependencies should be used, nor a mechanism to implement a name mapping from names of individual packages that are canonical for Python projects published on PyPI to those of other packaging ecosystems.
-Those topics should be addressed in separate PEPs.
+Canonical names and a name mapping mechanism are addressed in PEP 804.

 Rationale